 Massages are wonderful for relaxation, but did you know you can receive specific lymphatic drainage massages to help your body detox when you’re not feeling well?

 Infrared Sauna is another great therapy that warms your body from the inside and assists with boosting immunity and toxin removal.
-A to Zen Massage is my go-to for massage, infrared sauna, and halotherapy.
+For those local to North Carolina, A to Zen Massage is my go-to for massage and infrared sauna and Himalayan Hideaway offers relaxing halotherapy.

 I’m thankful to have several local farmers’ markets and wellness centers nearby to take advantage of many of these immunity boosters that I’ve mentioned.
 The Well Cafe & Juice Bar in Greensboro carries both the coconut yogurt I mentioned and the Elderberry Syrup if you’re interested!
 I hope these tips have given you some ideas for how you can build your immunity and prevent sickness this year.
 Have you found other natural ways to stay well?
 Please share your favorite immunity-boosting tip in the comments!